meetecho/janus-gateway/README.md

                                   (default=off)
 	-I, --ice-lite                Whether to enable the ICE Lite mode or not
                                   (default=off)
-	-T, --ice-tcp                 Whether to enable ICE-TCP or not (warning: currently broken, for debugging only)
+	-T, --ice-tcp                 Whether to enable ICE-TCP or not (warning: only works with ICE Lite)
                                   (default=off)
 	-q, --max-nack-queue=number   Maximum size of the NACK queue per user for retransmissions